 Before any such filing, take the time to build and gather supporting evidence.
 For example, it's good to write up a detailed account of your abuse and, if you have not already done so but believe you can proceed safely, get help from the police, the courts, medical personnel, licensed therapists, social workers, school officials, and/or clerics, if you are religious.
 These institutions and figures will provide you not only with the care and protection that you need but also with credible official records to document your case.

 Evidence that you sought shelter for domestic violence victims could also make your claim more plausible.
 However, USCIS understands that victims of domestic abuse are not always in a position to take such concrete self-protective steps.
 So, if you are still living with your abuser, USCIS will not necessarily hold this against you.
-Likewise, if you are still married to your abuser, this should not suffice to deny your abuse waiver request.
+Likewise, if you are still married to your abuser, this should not (by itself) lead USCIS to deny your abuse waiver request.

 For details on filing procedures, see Filling Out Form I-751 With a Waiver Based on Abuse or Battering.